Bacillaceae

-The Bacillaceae are a family of gram-positive, heterotrophic, rod-shaped bacteria that may produce endospores.
+Bacillaceae, from Latin "bacillus", meaning "little staff, wand", are a family of gram-positive, heterotrophic, rod-shaped bacteria that may produce endospores.
 Motile members of this family are characterized by peritrichous flagella.
 Some Bacillaceae are aerobic, while others are facultative or strict anaerobes.
-Most are not pathogenic, but Bacillus species are known to cause disease in humans.
+Most are not pathogenic, but certain Bacillus species are known to cause disease in humans.

 Gram-variable cell wall

 Some Bacillaceae, such as the genera Filobacillus, Lentibacillus, and Halobacillus, stain Gram-negative or Gram-variable, but are known to have a Gram-positive cell wall.

 Nomenclature

-Taxa within this family are sometimes colloquially identified as bacilli.
+Taxa within this family are sometimes colloquially identified as "bacilli".
 However, this term is ambiguous because it does not distinguish between class Bacilli, order Bacillales, family Bacillaceae, and genus Bacillus.

 Genera

 The polyphyletic family Bacillaceae comprises the following: